gajjara/gajjara.github.io/robotics.md

 This is the following flowchart for the control system:

 <img src = "images/robotics_rov_flow.png?raw=true"/>

-Caption: The flowchart for the control system
+Caption: The flowchart for the control system.

 **Other**
 This is the following systems interconnection diagram for the overall system:

 <img src = "images/robotics_rop_sid.png?raw=true"/>

+Caption: The systems interconnection diagram.

 **Safety**
 For safety we decided to use the following safety procedures for the operation of the ROV: